 - Ensure equity across the district by standardizing content for core subjects.

 Establish the Success Criteria for the initial implementation.
 What are the criteria that your school or district is going to measure success based on?
-Best practices suggest setting realistic goals that you can provide to the entire team and user community.
+How do you know you've met your identified goal?
+Best practices suggest setting realistic success criteria that can be transparently communicated to all stakeholders.

 - be able to easily add standards and eligible content where applicable to all their lesson plans.